Table of Contents

 Requirements and procedure for merging Delaware LLC

-The Delaware LLC Act merger is a process whereby two Limited Liability Companies (LLCs) can merge together to form a new LLC under Delaware related laws.
+The Delaware LLC Act merger is a process whereby two Limited Liability Companies (LLCs) can merge to form a new LLC under Delaware-related laws.
 Accordingly, a Delaware LLC merger must receive the agreement of the majority of members holding more than 50% of the interest in the profits of the company.

 One important note when embarking on a Delaware LLC merger is to make sure that both LLCs are in good standing with the state of Delaware.
 This means that they are up-to-date on all required filings and have paid any outstanding fees.
 They can ensure such status by obtaining a certificate of good standing in Delaware.

-Obtaining Cover Memo and Delaware Certificate of Merger
+Obtaining a Cover Memo and Delaware Certificate of Merger

 - The name of the surviving company